top of page

 • Environmental Sustainability: Conservation agriculture promotes biodiversity and reduces the negative impact of agriculture on the environment.
 It also helps to mitigate climate change by sequestering carbon in the soil.

 While conservation agriculture has numerous benefits, there are also challenges facing its adoption on a large scale.
-Some of these include:
+Some of the challenges facing conservation agriculture include a lack of knowledge and training, access to inputs, and socio-economic factors.

 • Lack of Knowledge and Training: Many farmers lack knowledge and training in conservation agriculture techniques, making it difficult for them to adopt these practices.